milosandrejic/booking-platform-front/shared/ui/Code Quality Rules.md

 * **Ternary operator for rendering in returned JSX** is generally not allowed — use early returns or guard rendering with `&&`.
   **Exception:** Allowed if the component has **no props** or **only one prop**.
+* **Multiline JSX formatting** when there are 2+ props or children.
+* **Rendering in loops** must follow the same multiline rule, with braces and JSX kept in-line.
+* Prefer **early returns** over nested conditionals.
+* Keep components **pure** (no side effects in render).
+Effects only inside hooks.
+* Keep components simple — no unnecessary complexity unless explicitly requested.
+* Document props and usage with JSDoc comments above the component.

   * ✅ Allowed (guard):